maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 ### Short-Format Declaration With `var`

-- If the type of the value can be inferred, we can skip the type
+- If the type of the value can be inferred, we can skip specifying the type
 - *The type of the variable is inferred from the assigned value*
 - However, literals are *untyped* until used